ecker-lab/Learning_Vibrating_Plates/README.md

 The paper is available from [openreview](https://openreview.net/forum?id=i4jZ6fCDdy&nesting=2&sort=date-desc).

 # Update
 * Our paper has been accepted to Neurips 2024!
-We will share a link to the updated version of our paper soon.
+The updated paper is available from [openreview](https://openreview.net/forum?id=i4jZ6fCDdy&nesting=2&sort=date-desc).

 ## Data